eswarak/terraform-icp-aws/README.md

 See [Terraform documentation](https://www.terraform.io/intro/getting-started/variables.html) for the format of this file.

-5. If using a user-provided TLS certificate containing a custom DNS name, copy `icp-auth.crt` and `icp-auth.key` to this directory before installation to the `cfc-certs` directory.
-See [documentation](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_2.1.0/installing/create_ca_cert.html) for more details.
+5. If using a user-provided TLS certificate containing a custom DNS name, copy `icp-auth.crt` and `icp-auth.key` to this directory before installation to the `cfc-certs/router` directory.
+See [documentation](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/installing/create_cert.html) for more details.
 The certificate should contain the `user_provided_cert_dns` as a common name, and the DNS entry corresponding should be a CNAME pointing at the created ELB DNS entry for the master console.

 6. Provide AWS credentials using environment variables: